 Duration: 2 - 3 hours, more with stops and border traffic

 The total travel time from Zagreb to Ljubljana largely depends on the traffic situation.
 This is a popular route during the summer and roads can get very busy during this time.
 From Zagreb head west on the E70 toll highway which leads all the way to Ljubljana.
 The charming town of Samobor is a popular stop on the way thanks to its many wineries, restaurants, and its famous Samobor kremšnita, a type of cream cake.
+Slastičarnica u Prolazu is a popular shop in Samobor to try this treat.
+However it's important to note they accept cash only, credit cards are not accepted.

 Note that you will need to show your passport at the Croatian-Slovenian border and that you could face a long wait during the peak summer season.
 Once across the border, a “vignette” is required to use the highway in Slovenia.
 You can buy one at one of the service stations along this route.
 Stick it on the windshield of your car as proof that you've paid the mandatory toll.

 Traveling by private transfer from Zagreb to Ljubljana is a good choice for travelers who prefer to avoid navigating European roads and leave the driving to a local.
-To find out about private transfer services between these two destinations, contact your local travel specialist.
+To find out about private transfer services between these two destinations, contact your travel specialist.

 Duration: 2.5 hours